Work From Home and Privacy Challenges: What Do Workers Face and What are They Doing About it?: Discussion

-As our results show, applying ``smart'' privacy-protective measures through software/hardware settings or features that would automate the process (e.g. set the microphone to mute by default instead of manually muting the microphone), or using technical means to replace manual efforts (e.g. use virtual or blurred background instead of manually clearing the physical background), are not widely adopted measures among our participants compared to manual measures.
-Although we equally primed participants to the two types of measures when we asked them to describe the measures they took \quotes{including any new software you started using, changes to software settings, changes to your physical workspace, or anything else,} still, only a minority of participants who took measures in each category reported smart measures: 16/122 (13.1\%) participants in voice scenarios, 25/104 (24.0\%) in video, 8/95 (8.4\%) in computer/browsing data, while only 2/48 (4.2\%) mentioned smart measures to prevent autonomy scenarios.
-One possible explanation for such phenomena is a lack of awareness of some smart measures that are applied by default.
+Our results show that applying \quotes{smart} privacy-protective measures through software/hardware settings or features that would automate the process (e.g. set the microphone to mute by default instead of manually muting the microphone) or using technical means to replace manual efforts (e.g. use virtual or blurred background instead of manually clearing the physical background) are not widely adopted measures among our participants compared to manual measures.
+Although we equally primed participants to the two types of measures when we asked them to describe the measures they took \quotes{including any new software you started using, changes to software settings, changes to your physical workspace, or anything else,} still, only a minority of participants who took measures in each category reported smart measures: 16/122 (13.1\%) participants in voice scenarios, 25/104 (24.0\%) in video, 8/95 (8.4\%) in data, while only 2/48 (4.2\%) mentioned smart measures to prevent autonomy scenarios.

+One possible explanation for such phenomenon is a lack of awareness of some smart measures from the first place.
+For example, Li et al.'s study on the reasons that drive students not to share their cameras in classrooms found that many students were concerned about the appearance of their background or the people around them, suggesting that students lack awareness about smart features on conferencing tools such as virtual background \cite{li22}.
+Another reason is a lack of awareness that some features are applied by default.
 For example, some conference tools such as Zoom have the \quotes{Zoom background noise removal} set to \quotes{Auto (automatically adjust noise suppression)} by default.
-There is no indicator signaling the activation status of this setting in Zoom.
-Thus some participants may be oblivious to it.
+There is no indicator that signals the activation status of this setting in Zoom.
+Thus, some participants may be oblivious to it.

 It remains unclear what are the reasons for the low usage of smart measures in general.
-Is it a lack of need, awareness (of their existence or activation status), convenience, usability, skills to use them, or lack of trust in the effectiveness of smart measures in conference tools?
-We leave this question to future work.
+Is it a lack of need, awareness (of their existence or default activation status), convenience, usability, discoverability, skills to use them, or lack of trust in the effectiveness of smart measures in conference tools?
+We leave these questions to future work.